Euphorbia lactea [yoo-FOR-bee-uh, lak-TAY-uh] is a shrub with succulent branches reaching up to 16’ feet.

 - Use a sharp knife to cut off one of the stems where it connects to the branch.

-- Wash the sap away with cold water and then dip the cutting in rooting hormone powder.
+- Wash the sap away with cold water and then dip the cutting in the rooting hormone powder.

 - Allow it to dry for about one week to let the cut callous over.